arianned/the-journey/courses/CS50x - Intro to Computer Science/Week 1 - Notes.md

 On the left you'll have an area to access your files, on the top right you'll write your code and on the bottom right you'll have your terminal window.

-The terminal, or CLI (command line interface) allows you to run commands like compile your code, to run your programs, or start your web server.
+The terminal, or CLI (command line interface) allows you to run commands like compile your code, run your programs, or start your web server.

 Any files you create should be saved with the ".c" file extension.